How much will I have to pay?

 Can I choose to pay more?

 Yes.
 You may be able to pay extra contributions known as Additional Voluntary Contributions (AVC’).
 You are eligible to pay up to the balance of 100% of your pensionable salary into a ‘Free Standing AVC’ facility with the provider of your choice or you can build up a capital sum in University of Bristol Group Personal Pension.
-Please see section on Additional Voluntary Contributions for further details.
+Please contact the Pensions department for further details.

 How much does the University pay?